melezhik/swat/README.md

 # Settings merge algorithm

-At the very begining swat apply hoem direcory settings if exist.
+At the very beginning swat apply home directory settings if exist.
 Then for every route swat settings are applied in order.
-For every new routes swat does follwing:
+For every new routes swat does following:

 - Clear a designated set of settings: